propgmachine/for-of-4-lyfe/README.md

 Most times you iterate through an array, you don't need the index you're currently on, so `for of` loops are the simpler and nicer-looking choice.

-And every function should be declared with a function expression, because it keeps our functions from being reassigned, preventing many a potential bug.

 Together, they make a dynamic duo, serving up simpler and safer syntax for solution-slingers!

 That one got away from me.
 Sorry.